SiewJun/TourTailor/README.md

 =======
 # Travel Booking Website

 Welcome to our Travel Booking Website!
-This platform allows users to book travel services conveniently.
+This platform allows users to book travel services conveniently for an assignment.

 ## Technologies Used: